There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 Bryan K. Chavez, my colleague at the website Living on the Cheap, is a member of numerous loyalty programs.
 He says the decision to join depends on your interests.
 If it’s a place where you would spend money anyway, it makes sense to create an account.
 “You want to ensure a program is easy to use, as well as really saves you money or gives you cash back,” he says.

 Here are some popular national retail loyalty programs, along with tips from ardent fans for maximizing their benefits.
-There are many retailers with similar programs; think of this as a guide for evaluating others you may be considering.
+There are many retailers with similar programs; think of this as a guide for evaluating others you may be considering, too.
 (And no, I didn’t include fast-food chains or restaurants.
 That’s another story for another time.)

 Starbucks Rewards